Gothic 3: Forsaken Gods

-Forsaken Gods (Gothic 3: Götterdämmerung) is a standalone expansion for the action role-playing video game Gothic 3.
-It was developed by Trine Games and published by JoWooD Productions.
-The game was released in Europe and North America in 2008.
-A version containing improvements Enhanced Edition was released in 2011 developed by Mad Vulture Games.
+Gothic 3: Forsaken Gods (Gothic 3: Götterdämmerung) is a standalone expansion for the action role-playing video game Gothic 3.
+It was developed by Trine Games and published by JoWooD Productions in 2008.
+An enhanced edition containing improvements was released in 2011, developed by Mad Vulture Games.

 Gameplay

 Gameplay in Forsaken Gods is like in Gothic 3, with some small differences.
-The fight system has changed, now being based on Endurance.
-The gameplay area in Forsaken Gods has been restrained from the 3 parts in Gothic 3, to just one part – Myrtana.
+The gameplay area in Forsaken Gods has been restrained from the three parts in Gothic 3 to just one part – Myrtana.
 The main plot is concentrated only in this area.

 Plot

 After awakening from a coma, the nameless hero must find a way to unite the continent, as it has been divided by numerous factions, many of which are aided or led by the Nameless Hero's former companions.
 Through his own means, the Hero must reunite Myrtana as to finally restore the land to peace and prosperity.